gklinkmann/grails4-animals/README.md

 ```

 ## Configuration
 You have to configure the webserver url and the image path in the [application.yml](https://github.com/gklinkmann/grails4-animals/blob/master/grails-app/conf/application.yml) config file.
+Esp. `http://localhost/~gklinkmann/grails4-animals`.

 ```yml
         apache: